aergoio/heraj/docs/source/wallet/transactionapi.rst

   // lock an account
   walletApi.lock();

-Send with contract_payload to name.
+Send with payload to name.

 .. code-block:: java